1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Immigration Services Funding (ISF) Program is sponsored by California Department of Social Services (CDSS).
-This program funds qualified nonprofit organizations to provide immigration legal services and benefits, conduct education and outreach activities to immigrant communities, and provide technical assistance to other grantees.
+The ISF Program funds qualified nonprofit organizations to provide immigration services in California, including legal services and benefits, education and outreach, legal training and technical assistance, and supportive services.

 Get alerted about grants like this